Decarbonization of cities a double-edged solution? Lausanne joins the trend towards climate neutrality by 2050

 Lausanne aims to respond to the Paris Agreement objectives with a long-term climate policy based on sustainable mobility.
 Confronted with the process of decarbonization of cities, electric mobility emerges as an increasingly popular solution which involves significant socio-ecological risks.

 The fight against climate change requires collective efforts that do not marginalize and must be part of a long-term ecologic and democratic perspective.
-It remains unclear whether the endeavors of so many European cities, such as Lausanne, represent political tokenism or an actual strategic response to the current backlog of actions related to climate adaptation.
+It remains unclear whether the endeavours of so many European cities, such as Lausanne, represent political tokenism or an actual strategic response to the current backlog of actions related to climate adaptation.
 Let’s hope it’s the latter: the transgressive propositions against our current lifestyles offer the possibility of a real sustainable future and not merely utopian narratives.